 Centuries later we now have a number of Muslim social media personalities churning out a stream of inane, boring and self centred posts, all with the objective of drawing attention to themselves.

 - “Me with Shaykh X”

 - “I can’t think of anything useful to say, so here is a video of me walking in a park reciting the Quran” or

 - Bland commentary on a recent event which provides little insight or depth to the issue.

 As a result these young people are inflicting significant spiritual damage on themselves and perhaps to others with their unqualified “influencing”.
 Young people who are – rightly in most cases – not allowed a platform to preach, teach or advise in any credible mosque or education institution are compelled to use social media for an attention fix.

-What is more incredible is that some of these social media influencers claim to be sufi, despite the fact the vast majority of their online content is diametrically opposed to the advice of the Sufis to not seek attention.
-Dear Sufis: please follow in the footsteps of Imam al-Ghazali, go on a sabbatical from your social media influencing career until you are older and wiser.
+What is more incredible is that some of these social media influencers claim to be sufi, despite the fact the vast majority of their online content is diametrically opposed to the advice of present in elementary texts of this science.

 Some practical steps for change I would suggest are the following: